 the company of ‘Abdu’l-Bahá and experienced the joy of hearing His melodious voice chanting the Tablet of Visitation.

-The reader should know that Muḥammad-‘Alí, the half brother of ‘Abdu’l-Bahá, even during the lifetime of his Father had transgressed against the station of servitude.
+The reader should know that Muḥammad-‘Alí, the half-brother of ‘Abdu’l-Bahá, even during the lifetime of his Father had transgressed against the station of servitude.
 Seeking to emerge from his relative obscurity and to claim some position for himself, he wrote letters and sent them secretly abroad.
 This caused the heart of Bahá’u’lláh infinite sorrow.
 The words of the Supreme Manifestation of God educated the whole of the Bahá’í world.
 He often remarked that Muḥammad-‘Alí is a leaf on the Divine Lote Tree, which moves in accord with the breezes of God.
 Should it move away from this gentle breeze, it would wither and die.

 Muḥammad-‘Alí never wholeheartedly repented his action in writing these letters, but Bahá’u’lláh protected him and concealed his error.
 While he lived under the protection of Bahá’u’lláh, he remained relatively quiet, but the germ of dissension grew within him, and within some of his close associates.